Did anyone in Michelle’s life know she was adopted?

 Are you anti-adoption?

-We are not against all adoption, though we believe the vast majority of newborn adoptions should no longer occur.
+We are not against all adoption, though we believe the vast majority of newborn adoptions in the United States should no longer occur.
 Very briefly, we recognize that there will always be a need for adoption in the US in some capacity.
 However, we strongly support family preservation and taking steps to help biological families keep their children instead of strangers holding fundraisers and campaigns to help finance the adoption.
-Children belong with their biological families regardless of their financial status, school district, family background, education, employment, etc. Having more money, a more stable home environment or more family support does not make someone a better parent for a child than a biological family member.
+Children belong with their biological families regardless of their family’s financial status, school district, background, education, employment, social status, etc. Having more money, a more stable home environment or more family support does not make someone a better parent for a child than a biological family member.
 The belief that having more money somehow makes a person more entitled to raise another person’s child is disturbing and dangerous.
 We do recognize that it is not always possible to place a child with a suitable biological family member, but we believe this should always be a first step–not adoption.
 Obviously in situations where there is abuse, neglect, violence or other dangerous situations, adoption may become necessary.
 Before you decide to adopt a baby or place a baby for adoption, please read more about the realities of newborn adoption from the voices of adult adoptees and biological families.
 It is so critically important to educate yourself about the realities of adoption–not just the beautiful stories that are often shared on social media by those who have most benefited from adoption (ex. adoption agencies, adoptive parents, religious organizations, etc.) Check out hashtags on social media such as #adopteevoices and #adopteerights for additional perspectives on adoption.

 I think my adoption was also arranged by Edward Kent.
 Can we talk?